Magdalena Jackiewicz

 End-to-end encryption

-The Matrix server encrypts all chat and private room conversations with end-to-end encryption by default.
-This is a convenient feature that isn’t available in most XMPP servers.
+Matrix encrypts all chat and private room conversations with end-to-end encryption by default.
+This is a convenient feature that isn’t available in most XMPP servers, so when comparing Matrix vs XMPP in terms of end-to-end encryption, the former is superior.

 Intuitive by default